n7on/docker-internals/README.md

 The `net` namespace will not have it's host network information copied though, which means it will only have a loopback device per default.
 So a virtual network device need to be created outside container, and shared with the container `net` namespace.

-To run sh inside alpine image, as a container, we could do like this.
+To run sh inside alpine image, as a container, we could do like this:
 ```bash

 ./container-namespaces library/alpine:latest sh